Last updated on May 18th, 2023 at 02:44 pm

 So let’s begin the derivation of the formula of the mechanical advantage of inclined planes.

-- How to find the Ideal Mechanical Advantage (IMA) of the inclined plane?
+How to find the Mechanical Advantage of the inclined plane?

 Let’s consider a frictionless inclined plane (or incline).
 Say a mass is sliding down this incline from rest.
 The length of the incline is d and the height is h. θ is the angle of inclination.
 Let W be the load to be moved along the inclined plane by applying effort F.